keshavtomar/flexmoney-backend/README.md

 **Documentation**<br/>
 `index.js` is the main entry point of the server-side application.
 It sets up the Express server, configures middleware, and defines the routes for the application<br/>
-The frontend repository is at the link https://github.com/keshavtomar/flexmoney  <br/>
+The frontend repository is at the link https://github.com/keshavtomar/flexmoney where How to run it on local machine is explained very well  <br/>
 __imports__
 `cockraochDB`  `prisma` are used <br/>
 Use  `git clone <url>` to clone this repository